 'Does the angle between two walls have a happy ending?'
 J.G.
 Ballard

 Volatile Dispersal: Speed and Reading

-The third issue.
-Presenting a reprint in entirety of ‘A Great Book Primer: Essays on Liberal Education, the Uses of Reading and the Rules of Reading’, published by the Great Books Foundation, Chicago (1955).
+The third issue, edited by Maria Fusco, themed Volatile Dispersal: Speed and Reading.
+A reprint in entirety of ‘A Great Book Primer: Essays on Liberal Education, the Uses of Reading and the Rules of Reading’, published by the Great Books Foundation, Chicago (1955).

 'What would it be like if you behaved with absolute power?'
 Paul Thek

 Hunting and Gathering

 The second issue, edited by Maria Fusco, themed Hunting and Gathering.
 Techniques of collage & bricolage, found text and image, interspersed with appropriated and parodic writing.
 Contributors include: ArtstrA/Barbara Reise Archives, Steve Beard, Susanne Clausen, Marie Darrieussecq, Brian Dillon, Andrew Dodds, Thomas Hirschhorn, Gabriel Lester, Jo Melvin, Rashanna Rashied-Walker, Lisa Robertson, Andrew Shelley, Nick Thurston and Lynne Tillman.

 The first issue, edited by Maria Fusco, themed Linguistic Hardcore.
 An interview, a translation, a short story, notes on time, some possible captions, Bananas and an index.
 Contributors include: Cosey Fanni Tutti, Douglas Coupland, Stewart Home, Andrea Mason, Clunie Reid, Gerard Byrne, Paolo Arao, Lisa Robertson, Farhad Ahrarnia, Nick Thurston, Giles Eldridge, and Alexandre Singh.